 Focus on the journey and not the destination

 As the old saying suggests, so many people in this world are too focused on reaching a certain destination that they forget to appreciate the journey they take along the way.
 This same principle can be applied to grief.
 Many people who are grieving want to skip ahead to a time where they can be completely happy again and obtain acceptance of their loved one’s death.
-While everyone certainly finds happiness, there will always be a part of their hearts dedicated to their loved one.
+While everyone can eventually find happiness, there will always be a part of their hearts dedicated to their loved one.
 Grief is not about reaching a level of happiness or acceptance, but rather growing as a person and learning a new way to live.
 Grief is not a test, but an experience.
 Entering into this New Year, focus more on what you can learn about yourself, life, or love.
 Focus less on societal and personal expectations for yourself.

 Do some reflective journaling